 - Text your friends with kids how lovely it is to sleep in on a Sunday morning.

 - Unfollow everyone who has children on Mother’s Day and Father’s Day and the first day of school.
-Once their children become unruly teenagers, re follow and you will see less and less posts about being a parent.
+Once their children become unruly teenagers, re-follow and you will see fewer and less posts about being a parent.

 Perhaps some of my peers aren’t so enthusiastic about me spreading my message of childfree hope to their young, impressionable kids.
 I get that.

 But I know I would have benefited from having someone say, even in passing — “LeNora, you don’t have to be a mother.”

 I believe in my life path.
 I believe in the peaceful home life I create for myself.
 That is the reason why it’s important that I don’t have children.